 A trawl survey is carried out in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
-In 2019, 207 stations were fished in 43 fishing days; 166 stations provided data to the shrimp survey in all strata.
+In 2022, 429 stations were fished in 57 fishing days; 206 stations provided data to the shrimp survey in all strata., except for stratum C0 and strata W1-4.

-In 2019, the annual trawl survey was conducted with a chartered vessel, the Islandic trawler Helga Maria.
-All the standard gear from the research vessel Paamiut (such as cosmos trawl, doors, all equipment such as bridles ect, Marport sensors on doors and headlines) were used, in attempt to make the 2019 survey as identical as possible with the previous years survey.
+In 2022, the annual trawl survey was conducted with the new research vessel Tarajoq.
+All the standard gear were identical to those used at the research vessel Paamiut (such as cosmos trawl, doors, all equipment such as bridles etc. Marport sensors on doors and headlines), in attempt to make the 2022 survey as identical as possible with the previous year's survey with Paamiut.

 The 2003 peak in total survey and fishable biomasses was followed by a continuous decline, reaching in 2014 the lowest levels since 1997.
-In aggregate, the stock has shown no clear trends since 2007.
+The stock has shown no clear trends since 2007.
 In fact, at short term (10 years), there has been fluctuations in the stock with ups and downs in biomass.
-The overall survey biomass increased by 14% to 334 Kt in 2019 almost comparable with the 2018 value at 292 Kt.
-The total survey biomass is 129% of its past 10-yr mean, 130% of its past five year mean, and almost at its serial mean (295 Kt).
-Offshore regions comprise 87% of the total survey biomass, and 13% is inshore in Disko Bay and Vaigat.
+The overall survey biomass decreased by 11% to 335 Kt in 2022, and equal the 2019 value at 334 Kt.
+The total survey biomass is 124% of its past 10-year mean, at its past five-year mean, and above its serial mean (297 Kt).
+Offshore regions comprise 83% of the total survey biomass, and 17% is inshore in Disko Bay and Vaigat.
+The Fishable proportion (88%) of the survey biomass is below the serial mean (92%).
+Both female and male biomass is above the serial means.